-The estate strategy (2014-2023) provides a long-term framework for developing and managing the estate in a sustainable way to meet the College's business needs.
 The quality of the learning environment and continuously moving towards an estate that provides an inspirational learning environment is increasingly more important in a competitive market.
 The continued investment in providing buildings and infrastructure of the highest quality will ensure the College has the capacity to meet current and future needs with flexibility to adapt to future change and external initiatives.
-Demographic projections also forecast that there will be an increase in the potential number of full time learners between 2023 and 2025.
+Demographic projections also forecast that there will be an increase in the potential number of full time learners between 2024 and 2026.